CodinGame/Contribute-Help/pages/contribute/guidelines.md

 ## Clash of Code

-The main goal of a CoC battles is to be short (except in the "Shortest" mode).
+The main goal of a CoC battle is to be short (except in the "Shortest" mode).
 CoC players are looking for quick simple puzzles to solve; for more complex problems, they'll dive into the classic puzzles section.

 1. **No CoC puzzle is too easy.**